 - Advocate for improved health policies at the local, state and federal levels; and

 Through community forums and meetings, the foundation serves as a catalyst to foster dialogue, collaboration and understanding among diverse health leaders, and we strive to be an honest broker in adopting approaches that are inclusive, transparent and candid.
-If you are seeking access to reliable health insurance information, visit the Health Care Access page of our website.

 The Partnership for Better Health’s advocacy efforts illustrate our dedication to being a responsible participant in the development of health policies.
 By electing the 501(h) option under the Internal Revenue Code, we are permitted to have an active voice in the policy process, and we carefully track and report our allowable spending related to legislative advocacy.